City High (album)

 City High is the only studio album by contemporary R&B trio City High.
-It was released on May 22, 2001.
+It was released by Interscope Records on May 22, 2001 in the United States.

 Background

 The group began as Robbie Pardlo signing as a solo artist.
 However, producers decided the album should feature a two-man group, and Pardlo's high school friend Ryan Toby soon joined.
 The two-man group began work on an album.
 In an effort to stand out from similar duo acts, like The Product G&B, producers decided to add a female member.
 They chose Claudette Ortiz, a schoolmate from Pardlo and Toby's high school.

 During production, all three members participated in writing songs for the album, though Toby did most of the writing, and Pardlo did most of the production, given that Ortiz was just 16 years old.
 The trio focused on lyrics that told a story, Toby noting inspiration from country music.
 Much of the album's lyrical content is based on the trio's real-life experiences, such as the song "What Would You Do?" and the story it tells.

-"What Would You Do?" was featured on the soundtrack to the March 1999 film Life; however, the track was not formally released as a single until March 2001.
-This helped with the sale of the City High album, and the May 2001 released album became a hit, achieving Gold status within four months.
-2002 saw a reissue of the album with a different track list order.

-Singles
+Promotion

-"What Would You Do?" was the lead single from the album.
-It peaked at No. 8 on the US Billboard Hot 100, No. 1 on Hot Rap Singles, No. 13 on Hot R&B/Hip-Hop Singles & Tracks, and No. 3 on the UK Singles Chart.
-To date, the song remains the group's most successful single and is the one that made the album popular.
+"What Would You Do?," the album's lead single, was featured on the soundtrack to the March 1999 film Life.
+However, the track was not formally released as a single until March 2001.
+It became City High's breakthrough hit, peaking at number eight on the US Billboard Hot 100, number one on the Hot Rap Singles chart, number 13 on the Hot R&B/Hip-Hop Singles & Tracks chart, and number three on the UK Singles Chart.
+It would remain the group's highest-charting and most successful single, and received a Grammy Award nomination for Best R&B Performance by a Duo or Group.
+Follow-up single "Caramel" also achieved commercial success, reaching number 18 on the Billboard Hot 100 and number nine on the Hot R&B/Hip-Hop Singles & Tracks chart.
+The album's third and final single, "City High Anthem," failed to chart.

-"Caramel" was the album's second single.
-Though not as successful as their first, it still managed to peak at No. 9 on the Hot R&B/Hip-Hop Singles & Tracks and No. 18 on the Billboard Hot 100.

-"City High Anthem" was the album's third single; however, it was unsuccessful and did not chart.